xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 | PE4   |  NCS 5500   | IOS XR 7.5.2      |2001::4/128 |

 ## Configuration Steps
-To bring up SRv6 transport, the very first task needed to perform is making the underlay IGP ready.
+To bring up SRv6 transport, the very first task to be performed is to make the underlay IGP ready.
 We will be using ISIS as the underlay IGP protocol to bring up IPv6 connecticity across the nodes.
 Once, the network is ready with IGP, there are three steps to enable SRv6, i.e.

 - enabling platform hw-module profile
 - configuring SRv6 locator